All Episodes

 If we only got somebody who was articulate and was for what we're for, we could win elections.

-And we get these McCain's and these Romneys and these squishy guys that can't do anything.
+And we get these McCains and these Romneys and these squishy guys that can't do anything.

-Well, there's one thing this guy is not, he ain't squishy, not in the least.
+Well, there's one thing this guy is not.

-Now this tells, you know, Carville is in a polling unit with Stan Greenberg.
+Now, this tells, you know, Carville is in a polling unit with Stan Greenberg.

 And part of what Carville does is to try to keep his finger on the pulse, primarily to help Democrats deal with it.

-Now I happen to know that everything he says here is accurate about Ted Cruz.
+Now, I happen to know that everything he says here is accurate about Ted Cruz.

-I don't know whether he's got it in his own polling data, but my what I'm assuring you of here, he's not making it up.
+I don't know whether he's got it in his own polling data, but what I'm assuring you of here, he's not making it up.

 There are a lot of Republicans who are craving leadership right now.

-You know how many Republican conservatives there are in this country who would just kill for a candidate who could articulate conservatism the same way they do it.
+You know how many Republican conservatives there are in this country who would just kill for a candidate who could articulate conservatism the same way they do it?

-If such a candidate came along, that could art uh a leadership elected politician, elected office type politician, not a commentator, not a pundit, not a radio or TV person.
+I said last week, and I'm going to repeat it here again: if such a candidate came along that could art a leadership elected politician, elected office type politician, not a commentator, not a pundit, not a radio or TV person, I'm talking about somebody in elective politics who can come along and can articulate conservatism as the average American understands it.

 This guy could win in a landslide.